3 ways to make your startup more productive

 What’s going on?
 What’s the reason people aren’t doing their best work?

 I understand this must be frustrating, especially if you are giving it your all, but as a leader, it’s your responsibility to do everything you can to understand the reason behind poor performance.
 Determine why the employees are struggling.
 Are they not able to give their full attention?
-Do they no longer like their job?
+Do they no longer like their jobs?
 What’s holding them back?

 It’s time to have a conversation with anyone who seems stuck.
 I find that sometimes people are not ready to confront this situation, not ready to have an honest discussion.
 That does not mean you can ignore it.
-Tell them what you are seeing and ask them when they will be ready to address this with you.
+Tell them what you are seeing, and ask them when they will be ready to address this with you.
 Your job is to inspire people to do the best work of their lives.
 When you ignore that they are not, you’re not helping them do the career advancing work that everyone wants.

 Here are my recommendations on what you can do to get to a better place in which everyone will be making more meaningful contributions, and as a result, become more productive and more fulfilled.

-Set expectations of excellence and make sure there is clarity on all sides.
+Set expectations of excellence, and make sure there is clarity on all sides.
 Expectations must be set high but should be both aggressive and achievable.
 (With aggressive goals, hitting 80% of them is amazing, but hitting 100% of goals means you likely didn’t set the bar high enough.)

 Communication is key.
 Be crisp and clear on what an underperforming team member must do to get better.
 Establish a culture that allows people to ask for help early and often.